Colored-Coins/Colored-Coins-Block-Explorer/README.md

 #### The propeties to provide:

 - Empty uncommented properites are MANDATORY
-- Commented properties are OPTINAL
+- Commented properties are OPTIONAL
-- Non empty uncommented properties are the DEFUALT values but can changed if wanted
+- Non empty uncommented properties are the DEFAULT values but can be changed if wanted

 ```ini
 [ENV]